-b) Heating Ventilation and Air Conditioning (HVAC) system is not installed.

-d) Exhaust fans are only provided in washrooms and chemistry lab.

-e) No indoor plants were observed in the entire institute.
+- a) Ventilation is achieved by fans in the institute and air conditioners in Official and Lab. places. - b) Heating Ventilation and Air Conditioning (HVAC) system is not installed. - c) Exhaust fans are only provided in washrooms and chemistry lab. - d) No indoor plants were observed in the entire institute.
 Indoor plants can be plotted not only for the aesthetic appearance but also for health benefits.